s2quake/commands/README.md

 invoker.Invoke(args);
 ```

-> See the JSSoft.Library.Commands/JSSoft.Library.Commands.Invoke project
+> See the JSSoft.Commands.Invoke project

 ## CommandContext